gql-dart/ferry-docs/docs/codegen.md

 When I run the generator, Ferry will create the following classes:

 1. `GAllPokemonReq`: This class extends `OperationRequest` and includes the GraphQL document and variables for this query.
-It also includes other necessary settings to adjust how this operation is executed (e.g. `FetchPolicy`).
+It also includes other necessary configuration to adjust how this operation is executed (e.g. `FetchPolicy`).
 2. `GAllPokemonVars`: This class includes any variables used in the query (just "first", in this case)
 3. `GAllPokemonData`:  This class represents the data returned by the query, including the "pokemons" field and all child fields.